By: Ronen Artman, VP Marketing, LiveU

 A key example in terms of enhanced fan engagement creation and delivery (and beyond into actual event coverage) we have seen with our technology is the ever-increasing use at major sporting events to bring a real flavor to fans around the world.
 The Summer Games, most recently held in Tokyo, is a prime example, with the mobility and reliability of our technology brilliantly suited to create and distribute additional content alongside traditional feeds, as well as replace traditional satellite and fiber methods for main event coverage.

 Over 300 LiveU IP-bonding units were used by more than 80 international broadcasters to cover the 2016 Rio Summer Games.
-The Tokyo games saw a 400% increase in LiveU deployment compared to Rio 2016 to over 1300 units, reflecting the growing trust and reliance on LiveU’s solutions for high-quality and reliable live broadcasts.
+The Tokyo games saw a 400% increase in LiveU deployment compared to Rio 2016 to over 1300 units, reflecting the growing trust and reliance on LiveU’s live streaming solutions for high-quality and reliable live broadcasts.

 The first production-level field unit